megahertz/guzzle-tor/README.md

 - **tor_new_identity_sleep** pause (seconds) between ip change identity and request
 - **tor_new_identity_timeout** Timeout for Tor control connection
 - **tor_control_password** Tor control password
+- **tor_new_identity_exception** If true throw TorNewIdentityException if an error was occurred while trying to change identity